 LinkedIn isn’t always as fun as networks like Twitter or Instagram, but it’s actually astoundingly popular – with 55 million Company Pages and over 760 million people using LinkedIn, it’s a platform your business can’t afford to ignore.
 Here are a lot of companies vying for the attention of a lot of people!

-Whether you’re setting up your very first Company Page or your existing one needs a little love, a well-executed page strategy can help you stand out (and thrive!) on a very crowded network.
+Whether you’re creating a company page on LinkedIn for the first time or your existing one needs a little love, a well-executed page strategy can help you stand out (and thrive!) on a very crowded network.

 So if you’ve recently found yourself wondering how do I create a Linkedin page for my business?
 We’re here to teach you how.
 First things first, let’s dispel a common misconception about LinkedIn Company Pages.